-1.4.4.2 Initial survey is performed with the aim to assign an appropriate class to the subsea pipeline that is initially submitted to the Register for classification.
+- 1.4.4.2 Initial survey is performed with the aim to assign an appropriate class to the subsea pipeline that is initially submitted to the Register for classification.
 The subsea pipelines that were earlier classed by the Register, but which class was withdrawn by whatever reason, are also subject to initial survey.
-Initial survey includes thorough examination, inspections, tests and measurements, the scope of which is specified by the Register in each case depending on the environmental conditions of the pipeline operation, age of the pipeline, measures of its protection, technical condition of the pipeline, coatings, valves, etc.

-1.4.4.3 Subject to initial survey are the subsea pipelines constructed not in accordance with the Register rules, without supervision of the Register or an organization authorized by the Register to work on its behalf.
-In such case, initial survey which scope is determined by the Register means thorough and overall survey, which shall be performed, where necessary, together with testing of the pipelines and components with the aim to confirm their compliance with the requirements of the Rules.
-Where documents issued for the subsea pipeline by an organization recognized by the Register are available, initial survey is performed within the scope of special survey.
+Initial survey includes thorough examination, inspections, tests and measurements, the scope of which is specified by the Register in each case depending on the environmental conditions of the pipeline operation, age of the pipeline, measures of its protection, technical condition of the pipeline, coatings, valves, etc. - 1.4.4.3 Subject to initial survey are the subsea pipelines constructed not in accordance with the Register rules, without technical supervision of classification body recognized by the Register or national supervisory body.
+In such case, initial survey which scope is determined by the Register means thorough and overall survey, which shall be performed, where necessary, together with testing of the pipelines and components with the aim to confirm their compliance with the requirements of the SP Rules.
+Where documents issued for the subsea pipeline by classification body or national supervisory body recognized by the Register are available, initial survey is performed within the scope of special survey.
 In case the required technical documentation is not available to the full extent, the survey program may be extended for the components, the documentation on which is missing.